July 17, 2020

 Georgia – “Where the Crawdads Sing” by Delia Owens

 After earning a degree from the University of Georgia, enjoying a career in conservation, and penning a handful of wildlife memoirs, Delia Owens’ debut novel wasn’t just an accomplishment – it set the literary world on fire.
 A coming-of-age tale blended with a murder mystery, this work spent 30 weeks at the top of the New York Times bestseller list and led Amazon’s list of Most Sold Books in fiction.
+Read the book, and then watch the movie adaptation that is set for release July 15, 2022.

 John Maxwell Hamilton spent more than two decades in the field before joining the faculty ranks at LSU, and he’s authored or co-authored ten texts about a profession increasingly under fire.
 His 2009 “Roving Eye” chronicles the history of American reporters abroad, examining how the challenges of foreign correspondence – from language barriers to national security – call for skillful, tenacious, and unbiased media coverage.